codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-1-getting-started.md

 quite flexible and there are so many stuff that may confuse you at the first look;
 I just put there some words to describe what to do in JS file. :D

-So, the another important thing that I want you to take note in this section is JavaScript code can be placed in a separated file `.js` and linked to the HTML document using `<script>` tags.
+So, the another important thing that I want you to take note in this section is...
+JavaScript code can be placed in a separated file `.js` and linked to the HTML document using `<script>` tags.